GRAPHIC: Braintree police ask for donations after dog found nearly starved to death

-BRAINTREE, MA (WHDH) - Braintree police are asking the public to contribute funds for a severely emaciated dog named Brandy that was recently rescued from a home and is “fighting for her life.”
+BRAINTREE, Mass.
+(WHDH) — Braintree police are asking the public to contribute funds for a severely emaciated dog named Brandy that was recently rescued from a home and is “fighting for her life.”

 “We don’t normally advertise gofundme pages unless it hits home with us,” police wrote in a tweet Monday.
 “We met Brandy as we were dispatched to this call.
 She is fighting for her life and we want to do all we can for her.
 Please Share.”